Your support matters: How to respond when your girlfriend is pregnant

 Still have questions about unplanned pregnancy?

-Before any decisions are made, be sure you have done as much research as possible.
-It is an overwhelming situation, but you and your girlfriend do not have to go through it alone.
-You have as much right as the expectant mother to ask for help and guidance when deciding how to approach the pregnancy.
+Before you make any decisions, be sure you have done as much research as possible.
+You have as much right as your girlfriend to ask for help and guidance when deciding how to approach the pregnancy.
 There is no need for you to feel like you are not part of the equation.

-The options counselors at Legacy are willing and able to help you discuss the Texas pregnancy options available to you and your girlfriend.
-Your counselor will be there for both of you as you sort through every emotion you are feeling.
+It is an overwhelming situation, but you and your girlfriend do not have to go through it alone.
+The counselors at Legacy can help you learn about the Texas pregnancy options available to you and your girlfriend.
+Your counselor will be there for both of you as you sort through every emotion you are feeling, and there is never any pressure or any cost to you.
 Contact a Legacy options counselor today by phone, chat or email to begin the discussion.